iamdtang/skaterdav85.github.io/_posts/2014-06-27-JavaScript-Flow-Control.markdown

 };
 ```

-You might be wondering what is 'dfd' in the example above. dfd stands for deferred.
-You can think of deferreds as the thing (object) that creates the promise object and it has control over resolving and rejecting the promise.
-Typically the promise acts a passive object where you can register your callback functions to it using the .then() method of the promise.
+You might be wondering what is 'dfd' in the expedia and orbitz modules above. dfd stands for deferred.
+You can think of deferreds as the thing (object) that creates the promise object.
+It has control over resolving and rejecting its promise.
+Typically the promise acts a passive object where you can register your callback functions to it using the .then(successCallback, errorCallback) method of the promise.

-So how can we be notified when both of our promise objects from expedia.findFlights() and orbitz.findFlights() have been resolved and we can do something with the results?
-You could use a counter variable and watch that yourself manually, but that isn't the most elegant solution.
-Instead, q offers a really useful method, q.all().
-This method allows us to pass it a bunch of promises and turn it into 1 promise.
-We can register a success callback function that will execute when all of the promises have been resolved or an error callback function that will execute when any of the promises fail.

 [Full example with promises and q](https://github.com/ITP-Webdev/flow-control-exercises/tree/solution-promises)

 ### 3. async.js

 The last popular approach to managing flow control in JavaScript is using the async.js library.
-This works in both the browser and Node.js, but the example below is using Node.js.
+This works in both the browser and Node.js.

 ```js
 var expedia = require('./app/expedia');